PapaCosta/Data-Analysis-Portfolio/README.md

 # Data Analysis Portfolio - Paulo Costa

-## Project 1: Analysis on Time in the Market: how long is long enough?
+## Project 1: Time in the Market: how long is long enough?

 ---